LocaleChoiceSevilleEl Centro

 Who should stay in El Centro?

-El Centro suits culture seekers best (ranked #1 of 5 Seville neighbourhoods for them).
-It works less well for food lovers (ranked #2).
+El Centro suits solo explorers best (ranked #2 of 5 Seville neighbourhoods for them).
+It works less well for culture seekers (ranked #2).
 Not recommended for: Budget travellers on strict limits; El Centro's prices and tourist density make it expensive compared to neighbourhoods like Triana.

 Stay in El Centro